-Because the Linux client does not provide automatic updating functionality, there is no need to remove the automatic-update check.
-However, if you want to disable it edit your desktop client configuration file, \$HOME/.config/ownCloud/owncloud.cfg, add this line to the [General] section:
+Because the Linux Desktop App does not provide automatic updating functionality, there is no need to remove the automatic-update check.
+However, if you want to disable it, edit your Desktop App configuration file: \$HOME/.config/ownCloud/owncloud.cfg.
+Add this line to the [General] section: